 MEO pays close attention to groups that are underrepresented in Science, Technology, Engineering and Math and tries to make programming accessible for as many young people as possible.
 MEO has worked with a number of community groups and large organizations in efforts to make engineering part of the conversation for youth today.

 If you are interested in learning how you might get involved with MEO, please contact Kathryn at khong[at]mun.ca

-Go ENG Girl is a fantastic opportunity for girls in grades 7-10 to take part in hands-on engineering activities and challenges as well as gain insight into the wide and wonderful world of Engineering.
-Created by the Ontario Network of Women in Engineering in 2002, this event has welcomed thousands of young girls and their parents to learn about engineering and what the future might hold.
-This half-day workshop will include sessions for students, sessions for parents and engaging activities for both!
+Go CODE Girl is a fantastic opportunity for girls in grades 7-10 to take part in hands-on engineering activities and coding challenges as well as gain insight into the wide and wonderful world of Engineering at Memorial.
+Created by the Ontario Network of Women in Engineering, this event has welcomed thousands of young girls over the past several years to learn about engineering and what the future might hold.
+This full-day workshop will include hands-on sessions and engaging activities.
 Did we mention it is free?
-Spaces are limited, only those that receive a confirmation email will be permitted to attend.
-Confirmation emails must be presented upon check in.
+Spaces are limited and registration will be required.
+Check back in January for registration updates.

 Actua provides training, resources and support to its national network of members located at universities and colleges across Canada in the delivery of science, technology, engineering and mathematics (STEM) education outreach programming.
 Each year, these members engage over 225,000 youth in 500 communities nationwide.
 Please visit Actua at www.actua.ca.